 Tag Archives: Hosea

-Commentators say the Book of Hosea, the 8th century Jewish prophet we’re reading at Mass these days, is one of the most difficult books of the bible to understand; its language and its references are often obscure.
+Commentators say the Book of Hosea, the 8th century Jewish prophet we’re reading at Mass in the 14th week of the year, is one of the most difficult books of the bible to understand.
+Its language and its references are often obscure.
 But one part of Hosea’s story you can recognize in any television soap opera or romantic novel today: It’s a story of marital infidelity, a broken marriage.

 So Hosea is heartbroken and crushed when she leaves him.
 He doesn’t understand why it’s happened, he’s bewildered and angry and feeling rejected.